Fethiye Best activities

 The first priority of many holidaymakers is a suntan whilst sailing the Mediterraneans warm waters.
 During the summer months in Fethiye that is guaranteed on your gulet cruise Fethiye, vacation.
 The sea is a delight and those that want to relax can do so while taking an occasional dip.
 The more energetic have plenty of opportunities to enjoy sports ranging from diving and canoeing to paragliding, off the Babadag Mountain, standing over 6000 feet high behind the Oludeniz lagoon watching as many yacht charter Fethiye gulets cruise by.

 This is the best beach in the area and is around 45 minutes from the centre of Fethiye, largely because the roads are busy in high season.
-It may be easier to get there by sea and there is plenty of opportunity to do so.
+It may be easier to get there by sea and there is plenty of opportunities to do so.

 Butterfly Valley is a steep-sided canyon running down to the sea and the easiest access is via the sea.
 It is a lovely natural area where you can even camp overnight.
 It is famous for its butterflies though the biggest is actually a moth, the Jersey Tiger.
-There are many different species flying around through the weeks of high summer while there is a waterfall, small stream and various flora.
+There are many different species flying around through the weeks of high summer while there are a waterfall, small stream and various flora.

 Blue Cruise Fethiye

 There is a variety of routes, you can get Turkish gulets and join Blue Cruise Fethiye.
 An experienced captain and crew could make this cruise on the best day of your life.

 Private Boat Hire